ylacombe/finetune-hf-vits/README.md

 [VITS](https://huggingface.co/docs/transformers/model_doc/vits) is a light weight, low-latency TTS model.
 It was proposed in 2021, in [Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech](https://arxiv.org/abs/2106.06103) by Jaehyeon Kim, Jungil Kong, Juhee Son.

-Massively Multilingual Speech (MMS) models are light-weight, low-latency TTS models based on the [VITS architecture](https://huggingface.co/docs/transformers/model_doc/vits).
+Massively Multilingual Speech ([MMS](https://arxiv.org/abs/2305.13516)) models are light-weight, low-latency TTS models based on the [VITS architecture](https://huggingface.co/docs/transformers/model_doc/vits).
+They support [1107 languages](https://huggingface.co/facebook/mms-tts#supported-languages).

-Meta's [MMS](https://arxiv.org/abs/2305.13516) project, aims to provide speech technology across a diverse range of languages.
 You can find more details about the supported languages and their ISO 639-3 codes in the [MMS Language Coverage Overview](https://dl.fbaipublicfiles.com/mms/misc/language_coverage_mms.html), and see all MMS-TTS checkpoints on the Hugging Face Hub: [facebook/mms-tts](https://huggingface.co/models?sort=trending&search=facebook%2Fmms-tts).

 Coupled with the right data and the right training recipe, you can get an excellent finetuned version of every MMS checkpoints in **20 minutes** with as little as **80 to 150 samples**.

 TODO:
 - Uroman - add support and guidance: https://huggingface.co/docs/transformers/v4.36.0/en/model_doc/vits#usage-examples
--
+- Add automatic space deployment?

 > [!NOTE]